Inference with non-probability survey samples

 package for inference (if a reference probability sample is provided).

-It provides various propensity score weighting (e.g. with calibration constraints), mass imputation (e.g. nearest neighbour, predictive mean matching) and doubly robust estimators (e.g. that take into account minimisation of the asymptotic bias of the population mean estimators).
+It provides various inverse probability weighting (e.g. with calibration constraints), mass imputation (e.g. nearest neighbour, predictive mean matching) and doubly robust estimators (e.g. that take into account minimisation of the asymptotic bias of the population mean estimators).

 The package uses the survey